NazzarenoGiannelli/batch_zip-rar_extractor/README.md

 # Batch .zip and .rar extractors

-These couple of scripts allow you to extract multiple zip or rar files into new folders that inherit the same name of the original zip/rar file.
+This couple of scripts allow you to extract multiple zip or rar files into new folders that inherit the same name of the original zip/rar file.

 ## How To: